 We spent most of the month of January getting acquainted here and also car shopping.
 After a month in a rental car and scouring the internet we found a 4×4 Jeep in Calgary for a really good price and bought it.
 We put the whole car purchase on our travel credit card which basically equated to a free flight in rewards.

-Moving to Alberta was one of the best decisions we’ve made in recent years.
+Adding a holiday home in Alberta was one of the best decisions we’ve made in recent years.
 We love having a home base to travel and in and out of and there is always something to do (as long as you like the outdoors and winter).

 We also have a North American shipping address now.
 While some companies will only ship to the US and not Canada, most agree to ship over the border.
 We collaborated with numerous brands this year that we wouldn’t have been able to if we were in say…Bali, mainly because we could get the product here.
 This blog and our social channels are mostly about travel, hiking, and being outside.
 So Canada is the perfect place to work with those brands.